Introduction to Philanthropy—Recognizing Good Citizenship and Philanthropy in Our Community

 - identify at least one act they might do to make the world a better place in which to live.

-- A River Ran Wild Guide student worksheet (see Attachment One).
+- A River Ran Wild handout and answer key).
 As a suggestion, guide students through Questions 3 and 4.
 Brainstorm as a class possible plans of action and the resulting effects.